 All instructional programs require the purchase of textbooks and other supplies associated with the various courses in the curriculum.
 Depending on the program and a student’s course load each semester, textbook costs can be several hundred dollars.
 Textbooks and supplies are available for sale in the college bookstore.
 Used textbooks are available for many courses, which can help reduce costs.
 In some cases, one textbook may be used for two courses in a sequence.
 Several financial aid and scholarship programs provide funds to help offset textbook costs.

 Those students using a financial aid credit balance to purchase textbooks and instructional supplies have the option to "opt out" of purchasing books at the SCC Book Inn and may request an allowance to purchase books and supplies elsewhere by completing the Request to Opt Out form and submitting it to the Business Office by the first day of classes each semester the student elects to use an allowance.

+If you owe the College for tuition, books, parking tickets, or library fines, you will not receive your grades until your bill has been paid.
+If you owe the College, you will not be allowed to register until your bill has been paid.
 You will not be permitted to graduate, receive transcripts, or register for subsequent terms until all prior debts to the college are paid in full.
 These debts could be for, but not limited to, tuition or library and parking fines, and may date from any time you were enrolled in the College.

-Business Office FAQ
+Website:SCC Business Office